Nonsymmetric sign-changing solutions for the partially overdetermined eigenvalue problem on a hollow cylinder: Introduction

 The rest of this paper is arranged as follows.
-In Section 2, we rephrase the problem by giving the definition of the Dirichlet-to-Neumann operator $F$ and its linearization $F_{v}(0,T)$.
-In addition, we also show some basic conclusions of Bessel functions that will be applied later.
-The properties of spectral $\sigma_1(T)$ for the linearized operator $F_{v}(0,T)$ are obtained in Section 3 and the proofs of Theorems 1.1--1.2 are given in Section 4 for $N\geq 2$.
-In Section 5, we show that the results of Theorems 1.1--1.2 are also valid for $N=1$ where the method used is different from the case of $N\geq2$.
+In Section 2, we give some preliminaries.
+In Section 3, we study the properties of a certain eigenvalue, which is key to obtain Theorem 1.1.
+Section 4 is devoted to completing the proofs of Theorem 1.1.
+In Section 5, we show that the conclusions of Theorem 1.1 are also valid for $N=1$ with obvious changes, where we mainly use the explicit calculation method.